sheleyz/140_RockPaperScissors/README.md

 # Rock Paper Scissors

-This exercise asks students to play Rock, Paper, Scissors vs. a randomly-generated response from the computer.
+This program allows a user to play Rock, Paper, Scissors vs. a randomly-generated response from the computer.